BLOG: The best Christmas gift ever for a baby

 Investing in baby’s first year

 Finding extra money to save on behalf of your child isn’t always easy, especially during the first year of their life.
-You are likely to be earning less on parental leave, while simultaneously forking out on a cot, a pram, a car seat and the constant supply of nappies.
+You are likely to be earning less on parental leave, while simultaneously forking out on a cot, riding toys for 1 year olds, a pram, a car seat and the constant supply of nappies.